ScottLogic/blog/_posts/2025-06-30-my-experience-with-the-scott-logic-gradutate-training.markdown

 After two weeks of working on Java we moved on again to the full stack part of the training.
 Our frontend is built with Angular, our backend with Spring Boot.
 By working on both the frontend and backend pieces of the application we get a comprehensive view of the development of this kind of architecture.
 Because this is a larger project it took a bit more time to come together into a working application.
 Each feature takes longer to add and become complete.
 It was also my first introduction to dependency injection and inversion of control, which took me a bit of time to get my head around.
 Don’t worry about struggling with concepts like these, talk to people and ask for explanations.
 Plenty of people at Scott Logic have been happy to help me correct and refine my understanding of broader concepts.

-It was during the full stack training when we started regularly demoing our work in our standups.
+It was during the full stack training when we started regularly demoing our work in our stand-ups.
 When working with a client they will be curious and want to know what it is you have been working on.
 To ease us into this we had practice sessions where we showed our mentors our work and explain what we had been working on over the last week.

 Two pieces of advice I was given were to have a plan for my demo and to show the logical story of a feature.
 What I found was that the demo often turned into a bit of a Q&A about my website as a whole rather than just about the feature I was describing.
 This ended up giving me more feedback and more things to work on, so on the whole I thought it was quite good.

 From this point on the main work of our training was polishing our full stack web applications under the guidance of our mentors and according to our own thoughts and desires.
-Improvements became less earthshattering and more incremental.
+Improvements became less earth-shattering and more incremental.
 Adding one feature at a time to make a more whole application.
 This is a great time to expand beyond the baseline and explore the aspects of the project you find most interesting.

 ## Presentations and Workshops